Do you really want to buy that crochet pattern but are unsure if it is worth the money? Use these steps to vet a paid crochet pattern before you buy!

 Ravelry Projects is my favorite way to vet a pattern before buying!

-If it’s a brand new pattern, you can look at the Projects section of other patterns by the designer and see if they were easy for others to follow.
+If it’s a brand new pattern, you can look at the Projects section of other patterns by the designer and see if they are easy for others to follow.

 Beware the cheapo pattern.

 Yes, there are great designers who sell printable versions of their free patterns for a few dollars.
 I don’t mean those.

 I mean, beware of a sweater pattern with 6 sizes for $1.00 or a collection of 100 patterns for $5.00.

 Like sushi from the dollar store, these deals are usually too good to be true.
 You get what you pay for and all that.